MoAtia/pdsnd_github/README.md

 ### Date created
 12/7/2019
 ### Project Title
-Bikeshare
+Bikeshare Data
 ### Description
-explore data related to bike share systems for three major cities in the United Statesâ€”Chicago, New York City, and Washington.
+explore data related to bike share systems for three major cities in the United States ”Chicago, New York City, and Washington.
 ### Files used
 bikeshare.py
 ### Credits